Learning Outcomes

 Part of the appeal of JavaScript is that being able to run the source code directly in a production environment gives an immediacy and attractive simplicity to software deployment.
 However, in recent years more and more tools have been developed that introduce a build-chain into the web development stack.
 Examples include: minifiers, which compact and obfuscate JavaScript code before it is deployed; bundlers, which merge different JavaScript files and libraries into a single file to (again) simplify deployment; and also, new languages that compile to JavaScript, which seek to fix the JavaScript language’s shortcomings and compatibility issues in different browsers (although modern ECMAScript has less of these issues).
 Examples of languages that compile to JavaScript include CoffeeScript, ClojureScript and (more recently) PureScript (which we will visit later in this unit).
 Right now, however, we will take a closer look at another language in this family called TypeScript.
 See the official TypeScript documentation for some tutorials and deeper reference.

-The following is intended as a minimally sufficient intro to TypeScript features such that we can type some fairly rich data structures and higher-order functions.
+The following is intended as a minimally sufficient intro to TypeScript features such that we can type some fairly rich data structures and higher-order functionsA function that takes other functions as arguments or returns a function as its result. .
 An excellent free resource for learning the TypeScript language in depth is the TypeScript Deep-dive book.

 Type annotations